Authorisations and Waivers

 Additionally, Louise has considerable experience of regulatory law and compliance work in the fields of health and social care and education.
 She is recognised as a leading junior in the area of Professional Disciplinary law in both Chambers & Partners UK and the Legal 500 and sits as a Chair at the General Pharmaceutical Council.
-Prior to coming to the Bar, Louise was awarded a Joseph Priestly Scholarship to undertake an internship for the Centre of Capital Punishment studies, working in Malawi for CHREAA, a local NGO, in partnership with Open Society, South Africa.
-She also worked as an advisor and tribunal representative for the London Borough of Brent's Citizen's Advice Bureaux.
+Louise has been awarded a Joseph Priestly Scholarship to undertake an internship for the Centre of Capital Punishment studies, working in Malawi for CHREAA, a local NGO, in partnership with Open Society, South Africa.
+Prior to coming to the Bar she worked as an advisor and tribunal representative for the London Borough of Brent's Citizen's Advice Bureaux

-After studying psychology at University College London, Jan joined London School of Economics and Political Science (LSE) where she combined her academic career with various School-wide positions including Dean of Recruitment, Dean of Undergraduate Studies, Chair of the School Board of Examiners and Dean of the University of London (UoL) International Programmes at LSE.
-Her current roles include: Senior Lecturer (Careers/Alumni) in LSE's Department of Psychological and Behavioural Science; chair of the Assessment Offences Committee and member of the Academic Committee of the UoL International Academy; and, reviewer of transnational educational provision for the Academy.
+After studying psychology at University College London, Jan joined the London School of Economics and Political Science (LSE) where she combined her academic career with various School-wide positions including Dean of Recruitment, Dean of Undergraduate Studies, Chair of the School Board of Examiners and Dean of the University of London (UoL) International Programmes at LSE.
+Her current roles include Chair of the Assessment Offences Committee and member of the Academic Committee of UoL Worldwide, and examiner for UoL Worldwide and one of the Royal Colleges.

 Jan's extensive research activity has focused on contemporary social problems and policy issues.
 For over 20 years, she has been involved in research relating to policing, crime reduction and community safety, for the Home Office, other government departments and the police service.

 Information Law and Data Protection

 Aidan is a barrister practising at 5RB.
 He specialises in media and information law, acting for a wide range of clients, and he has appeared in all levels of court and tribunal.
 He is recognised as a leading junior in his fields by Chambers & Partners and the Legal 500.

 He is a member of the Attorney General's 'A' Panel of civil counsel and has extensive experience of advising regulators and public authorities on data protection and freedom of information issues.